About Simon

-Simon is a city in Wyoming County, West Virginia.
+Simon is an unincorporated community in Wyoming County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Notable landmarks in Simon include the Simon Church of God, which is a central gathering place for local residents, and the nearby Guyandotte River, which provides recreational opportunities such as fishing and kayaking.
 The area is also known for its proximity to the scenic Pineville, the county seat of Wyoming County, which is just a short drive away.
 Historically, Simon has been influenced by the coal mining industry, which played a significant role in the economic development of Wyoming County.
 The region experienced a boom during the mid-20th century due to coal production, which has shaped the community's demographics and economy.
 Today, Simon continues to reflect its rich heritage while adapting to modern challenges and opportunities.